juhoinkinen/Annif-wiki/Backend:-Maui.md

 _**Note:** This page used to contain instructions on using MauiService.
 Nowadays the recommended method for integrating Annif with Maui is through Maui Server.
 The old MauiService instructions can still be found in the [history](https://github.com/NatLibFi/Annif/wiki/Backend:-Maui/324767fd4e47089f4d0964bdbe7be635c27c01ec) of this page.
 Unlike MauiService, Maui Server can be configured and trained directly through Annif using the normal `annif train` command, which makes it a lot easier to set up than MauiService._

-The `maui` backend can be used to integrate Annif with [Maui Server](https://github.com/TopQuadrant/MauiServer), which is a RESTful microservice wrapper around the [Maui](http://www.medelyan.com/software) automated indexing tool.
+The `maui` backend can be used to integrate Annif with [Maui Server](https://github.com/TopQuadrant/MauiServer), which is a RESTful microservice wrapper, built by TopQuadrant Inc., around the [Maui](http://www.medelyan.com/software) automated indexing tool.
 Maui was originally created by Alyona Medelyan and described in her PhD thesis ["Human-competitive automated topic indexing"](http://www.medelyan.com/files/phd2009.pdf?attredirects=0&d=1).
-We will use a forked, enhanced version of Maui and the microservice wrapper Maui Server that were developed by Spatineo Inc. for the National Library of Finland.
+We will use a forked, enhanced version of Maui and the microservice wrapper Maui Server that were developed by the National Library of Finland in collaboration with Spatineo Inc.

 Maui is very good at detecting topics of text based on comparing terms in a controlled vocabulary to terms that appear in the document text.
 However, it cannot detect more abstract topics whose labels do not appear in text.
 For example, a topic such as "local history" would not be suggested for a document that describes the history of a village, unless that phrase is used in the document itself.
 Thus Maui works best when combined with another algorithm that relies on statistical associations.